appliedAI-Initiative/pymetrius/{{cookiecutter.project_name}}/README-dev.md

 ```

 ## Local Development
-Automated builds, tests, generation of docu and publishing are handled by cicd pipelines.
+Automated builds, tests, generation of docu and publishing are handled by CI/CD pipelines.
 You will find an initial version of the pipeline in this repo.
 Below are further details on testing
 and documentation.